Alex Landis Empowerment Fund (ALEF)

 Any adult living with a neuromuscular disability* is eligible to apply for and receive an ALEF Grant.

 Individuals are eligible to apply for and receive up to 3 grants totaling no more than $500 altogether.
 Former grant recipients of past years are eligible to re-apply.

 Grants are awarded on a first-come, first-serve basis as long as funds remain available.
 Individuals experiencing an immediate financial hardship, such that their health, safety and/or ability to independently live in the community is impacted, are strongly encouraged to apply.

 Grant requests are subject to approval by NMD United's ALEF Committee.
 For further information on this program, contact the ALEF Committee at email@example.com.

 When one of NMD United’s founders, Alex Landis, died suddenly on June 28, 2015, a number of donations were made to our organization in her honor and memory.
 NMD United wanted to use these donations in the best and most unique way possible.
-Thus, the Board of Directors established the Alex Landis Empowerment Fund (ALEF), a grant that helps adults living with neuromuscular disabilities (NMDs) by providing financial relief in various categories of need.
+Thus, the Board of Directors established the Alex Landis Empowerment Fund (ALEF), a grant program that helps adults living with neuromuscular disabilities (NMDs) by providing financial relief in various categories of need.

 In September 2015 the Alex Landis Empowerment Fund (ALEF) Committee was formed, consisting of a group of community individuals who themselves live with neuromuscular disabilities.
 The first few meetings evaluated community needs, outlined the grant program, and developed policies and procedures for vetting applications.
 The ALEF Committee continues to meet every other week for up to 2 hours.

 The first grant application was made available June 2016 and covered Personal Care Attendant (PCA) Advertisement Fees.
 Since then, we've been able to add four additional grant categories and increase the total amount of grant funds awarded each year!

 Individuals with disabilities often face financial difficulties, many subsisting on meager government benefits of approximately $733 USD per month and contending with barriers in employment.
 The ALEF Grant program aims to mitigate this burden.